kevinychen05/vr-teleop-unity/README.md

 - **Meta XR SDK + Interaction SDK**
 - **ROS–Unity integration** (via ROS-TCP-Connector and Unity Robotics Hub)

+> **Note:** In the original iteration of this project, Unity (with the Meta Quest 3 connected) was running on a Windows 11 PC, which was remotely connected to a Ubuntu 20.04 machine running ROS Noetic and Gazebo.
+This setup allowed for cross-platform integration between VR input and robot simulation over a local network.

 ---

 ## Getting Started